 You might have come across a recipe or 2 that calls for collodial oatmeal.
 There is no difference in the ingredient, rolled oats, but in the manufacturing of the oats.
 Collodial oatmeal is ground into a very fine particulate so that it’s not clumpy when added to mixtures.
 In our instructions, we simply add rolled oats to our spice grinder.
 If we were adding it to a moisturizer, we might care a little bit more about potential clumpiness.

 Bentonite Clay is the last main magical ingredient for this face mask recipe.
 After discovering Bentonite Clay, I was able to heal my acne and acne scars which founded a deep love for this product.
 Hence facial clay masks was born!

-You would be here for atleast another 10 minutes learning about how amazing clay is so I’ll give you a recap so you can get to the face mask recipe.
+You would be here for atleast another 10 minutes learning about how amazing clay, so for that check out our bentonite definitive guide.
+I’ll give you a recap so you can get to the face mask recipe.

 Bentonite Clay is a detoxifying clay that when mixed with water, swells and releases the many beneficial minerals stuck to it’s surface into the paste.
 When applied to the skin, those charged minerals do a swap of removing bad toxins, chemicals and heavy metals from your skin and leave the clay’s mineral contents behind.
 The science behind how clay works is pretty interesting stuff.

 Benefits of Bentonite Clay:

 - Shrinks the appearance of pores over time